From food poisoning to slippery surfaces, the number of potential hazards in restaurants are endless.

 There are many potential hazards in restaurants, so teams need to carry out a number of risk assessments, including:

-Beyond complying with legislation, the purpose of s risk assessment is to eliminate operational risks and improve overall safety.
+Beyond complying with legislation, the purpose of a restaurant risk assessment is to eliminate operational risks and improve overall safety.

 It is the owners/managers responsibility to perform risk assessments when: